 The Neurohospitalist is a quarterly, international, peer-reviewed journal dedicated to the practice and performance of neurohospitalist medicine.
-NHO offers comprehensive ground-breaking research focused on neurological diseases in the hospital setting, neurohospitalist centered systems-based practice, practice based improvement, and inpatient quality metrics.
-The journal presents clinically oriented and evidence-based original research, topic reviews, real case studies, and clinical problem-solving exercises.
+NHOS offers comprehensive ground-breaking research focused on neurological diseases in the hospital setting, neurohospitalist centered systems-based practice, practice-based improvement, and inpatient quality metrics.
+The journal presents clinically oriented and evidence-based original research, topic reviews, real case studies, and clinical problem solving exercises.

 - The diagnosis and treatment of inpatient neurological diseases and disorders

 - Neurocritical care and emergency neurology

 - Validated approaches to healthcare quality, systems, and outcomes

 - Performance measures and patient safety

 - The challenges of maintaining a neurohospitalist program

 - Neurology residency and fellowship training; in-hospital team building and education

 Among the likely topics in forthcoming issues are:

 - Stroke and Cerebrovascular Neurology